-This could be a concern for the future of medicine in Australia in light of the changes.
+A doctors' group convened by Dr Lachlan Dunjey of Perth, has expressed concern for the future of medicine in Australia in light of the changes.

-Doctors have said "We are concerned with the possible interpretation of 'culturally safe', that it should not impact on good health outcomes and good medical practice",
+"We are concerned with the possible interpretation of 'culturally safe', that it should not impact on good health outcomes and good medical practice", the group stated.
 "We are concerned that 'respectful practice' is significantly different to 'respectful of the beliefs and cultures of others' and that this change also could impact on good health outcomes.